 The EU Charter of Fundamental Rights stipulates that EU citizens have the right to protection of their personal data.
 The Data Protection Directive has been transposed to the national regulation in every EU country.
-The law regulates the obligation of the duty to inform of any entity that manage personal data.
+The law regulates the obligation to inform every entity that manages personal data, in accordance with Law 4624/2019 - Government Gazette 137 / A / 29-8-2019.